itstreefam/Semester-project-ML/README.md

 # Semester Project: Support Vector Machine
-Build an SVM to model the prediction process programmatically.
+Build an SVM to model the prediction process programmatically using classification and regression models.

 ## Made by Machine Partners:

-Thang Le
-Tri Pham
-Apurva Rai
-Warren Wang
+Thang Le, Tri Pham, Apurva Rai and Warren Wang